 OK, this is not cheap, but it is the perfect gift for cottage-owning in-laws or friends who always seem to have houseguests rooting around in their kitchen.
-The Ballarini frying pan ($129 CAD at thebay.com and $129 USD at amazon.com) is a non-stick that cannot be scratched, even with metal utensils, so it’s perfect when a guest (male, usually) offers to make breakfast (eggs, usually) and starts scraping away at a pan with a metal spoon.
+Ballarini's 12.5-inch frying pan ($129 CAD at thebay.com or $75 USD at amazon.com) has a non-stick surface that cannot be scratched, even with metal utensils, so it’s perfect when a guest (male, usually) offers to make breakfast (eggs, usually) and starts scraping away at a pan with a metal spoon.
 (And yes, this comes from personal experience watching well-meaning guests trash my pans.)
 Trust.

 on the way to the party

-iBought✓ affiliatelinks✓ (amazon.com, barnesandnoble.com, bestbuy.com and walmart.com links are non-affiliates)
+iBought✓ affiliatelinks✓ (amazon.com, barnesandnoble.com, chapters.indigo.ca, and shoppersdrugmart.ca links are non-affiliates)